 The Director of Marsh’s Library is responsible for the strategic direction and management of the institution.
 The Deputy Director works with the Director to manage the staff, finances and the practical, day-to-day running of the Library.

 The management team is answerable to the trustees of the Library.
 The 1707 Act which established the Library provided for the structure and membership of a board of trustees which (with some modifications during the eighteenth century and after Independence in 1922) remains in place to this day.
 Under the Act, the ex officio trustees are a number of individuals who serve as a result of their positions in the spheres of the law, learning and religion.

-Under the terms of the 1997 Cultural Institutions Act, the Minister for Culture, Heritage and the Gaeltacht can nominate two individuals as Governors and Guardians of Marsh’s Library.
+Under the terms of the 1997 Cultural Institutions Act, the Minister for the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media can nominate two individuals as Governors and Guardians of Marsh’s Library.
 Each of the Minister’s nominees can serve for a maximum of five years, and may be re-nominated for a second term of five years.

 These trustees are known as the ‘Governors and Guardians of Marsh’s Library’.

 The Governors and Guardians receive no financial reward or expenses of any kind.